 Effective September 12, 2014, the Company obtained a permanent increase in its demand Trading Credit Facility through the addition of a sixth institutional participant, which is providing \$50.0 million in demand lines.
-As of December 31, 2014, the maximum of the Trading Credit Facility was\$220.0 million.
+As of March 31, 2015, the maximum of the Trading Credit Facility was\$220.0 million.
 The Company routinely uses the Trading Credit Facility to purchase precious metals from suppliers and for operating cash flow purposes.
 Amounts under the Trading Credit Facility bear interest based on London Interbank Offered Rate ("LIBOR") plus a margin.
-The one-month LIBOR rate was approximately 0.17% and 0.15% as of December 31, 2014 and June 30, 2014, respectively.
-Borrowings are due on demand and totaled\$151.0 million and \$135.2 million at December 31, 2014 and at June 30, 2014, respectively.
+The one-month LIBOR rate was approximately 0.18% and 0.15% as of March 31, 2015 and June 30, 2014, respectively.
+Borrowings are due on demand and totaled \$132.8 million and \$135.2 million at March 31, 2015 and at June 30, 2014, respectively.
 The Company is able to access additional credit as needed to finance operations, subject to the overall limits of the Trading Credit Facility and lender approval of the revised borrowing base calculation.
 The amounts available under the Trading Credit Facility are determined at the end of each week following a specified borrowing base formula.
-The amounts available under the Trading Credit Facility after taking into consideration current borrowings, based upon the latest approved borrowing bases in effect, totaled \$19.5 million and \$14.4 million at December 31, 2014 and June 30, 2014, respectively.
-The Trading Credit Facility also limits A-Mark's ability to pay dividends.
-The Trading Credit Facility is cancelable by written notice from the financial institutions.
+The amounts available under the Trading Credit Facility and \$14.4 million at \$14.4 million at \$14.2 million at \$14.2

 The Trading Credit Facility has certain restrictive financial covenants, which require the Company to maintain a minimum tangible net worth.
 In connection with the new line effective September 12, 2014, the minimum tangible net worth financial covenant under the Trading Credit Facility was increased from \$25.0 million to \$35.0 million.
-The Company is in compliance with all restrictive financial covenants as of December 31, 2014.
-The Company's ability to pay dividends, if it were to elect to do so, could be limited as a result of these restrictions.
+The Company is in compliance with all restrictive financial covenants as of March 31, 2015.

 Through October 8, 2014, the Trading Credit Facility contained a a sub-facility that the Company and SNI (a related party) was able to be drawn on.
-A-Mark and SNI could draw up to \$20.0 million and \$5.0 million, respectively, under the sub-facility; provided that the maximum amount that was permitted to be outstanding at any given time could not exceed \$23.0 million.
-Amounts available for borrowing under this sub-facility as of December 31, 2014 and June 30, 2014 were \$0.0 million and \$3.3 million, respectively.
+Amounts available for borrowing under this sub-facility as of March 31, 2015 and June 30, 2014 were \$0.0 million and \$3.3 million, respectively.
 On October 8, 2014, SNI paid off its obligations under the sub-facility in full utilizing funds drawn from its line of credit with CFC, and SNI no longer has any right to draw upon the sub-facility (see Note 3).